swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

 in such a separation of concerns.

-I believe there are three main elements not called Model View Controller nor any other arbitrary variation on that tired old theme.
+I believe there are three main elements not called Model View Controller (nor any other arbitrary variation on that tired old theme).
 The trichotomic design I'd like to suggest is far more
 fundamental:

   1. Event stream processing